 Suat Cubukcu is a PhD student in Justice, Law & Society.
 His research interests include terrorism, social capital, and crime prevention through environmental design (CPTED).

 Maha Hilal is currently pursuing a PhD in Justice, Law & Society at American University in Washington, D.C.
 Her area of research interest is in the field of human rights, with a focus on survivors of human rights abuses and the adverse consequences ...
 [More]

 Currently a Ph.D. candidate in Justice, Law and Society at American University.
 Also works as a social science (geospatial) analyst at the National Institute of Justice.
 Background in statistics/econometrics, methodology, and policing.

-Katie Jares is a PhD student in Justice, Law, and Society at American University.
+Katie Hail-Jares is a PhD student in Justice, Law, and Criminology at American University.
 Her research interests include American parole boards, incarcerated communities, wrongful convictions, and sex work.
-Katie serves as a graduate assistant to the Nationa...
+Her dissertation is a mixed method examina...
 [More]

 Keri Sikich is a doctoral candidate in Justice, Law, and Society.
 Her dissertation seeks to understand why some democracies have juries for criminal trials.
 Ms. Sikich's research interests include juries and comparative lay adjudication systems.
 Sh...
 [More]